Find Affordable College Courses

 New Orleans, LA

-Out of the 5 schools in Louisiana that were part of this year’s ranking, University of New Orleans landed the # 4 spot on the list.
-Located in the city of New Orleans, UNO is a public college with a moderately-sized student population.
+A rank of #4 on this year’s list means University of New Orleans is a great place for drama and theater arts students.
+Located in the large city of New Orleans, UNO is a public school with a moderately-sized student population.

 After completing their degree, theater graduates from UNO carry an average student debtload of $23,273.